 If you're not up for using an app, you can go old school and call a car service from Newark to Brooklyn.
 Here are some popular car services:

 - Carmel Car and Limo (800) 924-9954/(212) 666-6666

 - Dial 7 Car & Limo Service (800) 222- 9888/(212) 777-8888

 - GO Airlink New York (877) 599-8200/(212) 812-9000

 - All County Express (800) 914-4223/ (516) 285-1300

 Drive and Park

-If you've rented a car during your stay, you can alway pick it up at Newark Liberty, which is conveniently located on the New Jersey Turnpike (Interstate 95).
+If you've rented a car during your stay, you can always pick it up at Newark Liberty, which is conveniently located on the New Jersey Turnpike (Interstate 95).
 Or many people prefer to just drive to Newark and park their car.
-Get information on parking at Newark.

 Edited by Alison Lowenstein